tinymce/tinymce-docs/plugins/premium/comments/comments_callback_mode.md

 ### `tinycomments_lookup`

-The Comments plugin uses the Conversation `tinycomments_lookup` function to retrieve an existing conversation via a conversation unique ID.
+The Comments plugin uses the `tinycomments_lookup` function to retrieve an existing conversation using a conversation's unique ID.

 The **Display names** configuration must be considered for the `tinycomments_lookup` function: